quay/clair/Documentation/reference/config.md

 ### `$.auth`
 Defines ClairV4's external and intra-service JWT based authentication.

-If multiple auth mechanisms are defined, the Keyserver is preferred.
+If multiple auth mechanisms are defined, Clair will pick one.
+Currently, there are not multiple mechanisms.

 ### `$.auth.psk`
 Defines preshared key authentication.